yandex-qatools/htmlelements/README.md

 and blocks.
 See [JavaDocs](https://oss.sonatype.org/service/local/repositories/releases/archive/ru/yandex/qatools/htmlelements/htmlelements-java/1.12/htmlelements-java-1.12-javadoc.jar/!/index.html) and [Samples](https://github.com/yandex-qatools/htmlelements-examples) for more details.

+You can ask your questions on StackOverflow with [htmlelements](http://stackoverflow.com/questions/tagged/htmlelements) tag.

 Other Languages
 -------------
 In case you are non-java guy, don't panic, there are still few options: